 Directions: From White Springs, FL: Follow US Route 41 South for 3 miles.
 Then, turn left onto Lassie Black Street.
 Follow Lassie Black Street for 1.8 miles, and then, turn left onto Morrell Drive.
 Follow Morrell Drive for 1 mile to a cul-de-sac.
 The following is not very obvious: continue straight onto a dirt road that looks like a driveway to a house.
 There should be a sign for "Bell Springs Tract".
 Pass a house on the right and continue down the dirt road to a grassy parking area.
 This is the start of the hike.

 This short hike turned out to be one of my favorites in Florida.
-This was my last hike there on this trip, and I was debating whether to do it or not, and in the end I derided to.
+This was my last hike there during the Summer 2015 trip, and I was debating whether to tack it on or not, and in the end I decided to.
 I'm glad I did.
-This hike is a must-do; I'm sure it would be even more spectacular if you continue to Big Shoals.
-You'll have to get all of the information about this hike online or from books, however, because there's pretty much none at the trailhead.
+This hike is a must-do!

 The trail starts out behind a gate going down an old forest road.
-There is an empty kiosk at the trailhead.
-At 0.1 miles, reach a confusing junction that has a sign commemorating the people who helped to make this land protected.
+There is a kiosk with useful photos and maps at the trailhead.
+At 0.1 miles, reach a junction that has a sign commemorating the people who helped to make this land protected.
 There's a trail that goes left here, marked by an orange blaze.
 To my understanding, this is the main route of the Florida Trail that continues west/northwest along the Suwannee River.
 To the right, a short spur trail leads to a fence surrounding a stream.
 This spur trail is worth taking, as at the fence, you'll see the outflow stream of Bell Springs.
-Unfortunately, you can't see the spring itself - it's located just upstream from the opening.
+Unfortunately, you can't see the spring itself - it's located on private property just upstream from the opening.
 Back at the junction, the trail you need to take for this hike is straight ahead.
 This is the Florida Trail too, but at the moment, it is not part of the main route, and thus, it is known as a spur trail.
 Gradually descend following the blue blazes.
-At 0.2 miles, cross the stream from Bell Springs on a relatively new footbridge.
+At 0.15 miles, cross the stream from Bell Springs on a relatively new footbridge.
 Then, follow the stream downstream.
-Reach the Suwannee River at 0.4 miles at the bottom of a hill.
+Reach the Suwannee River at 0.25 miles at the bottom of a hill.
 There are great views of the river here.
-Right away, you'll notice something bizarre: foam in the river.
-The foam is caused by the rapids upstream.
-Part of it is also brought in from Robinson CReek Falls.
+Throughout the hike, there'll be many views of the Suwannee River, progressively getting better.
+If the water levels are high enough, you'll be seeing bizarre foam in the river already that is brought by Big Shoals (and a little is contributed by Robinson Branch and its waterfall).

-The trail bears right and parallels the river closely.
-At 0.7 miles, the trail rounds a swampy stream and reaches Robinson Creek.
-The trail follows Robinson Creek upstream, but before you take it, turn left and walk down to the bank of Robinson Creek.
-Then, take a slim path downstream along Robinson Creek to its confluence with the Suwannee River.
-This is a beautiful spot and a great view.
+The trail bears right and parallels the river closely, passing through a series of scenic palmetto passages.
+At 0.6 miles, the trail rounds a low-lying marshy area and reaches Robinson Branch.
+The trail follows Robinson Branch upstream, but before you take it, turn left and walk down to the bank of Robinson Branch.
+Then, take a slim path downstream along Robinson Branch to its confluence with the Suwannee River.
+This is an absolutely gorgeous spot.
 Once you've seen the view, return to the main trail and continue upstream.
-After a short uphill, at 0.8 miles, reach an outcrop with a view of Robinson Creek Falls.
-This falls is just a cascade in the creek, but it is interesting nonetheless.
-The water is rust-colored in the cascade itself.
-Below the cascade, there is a picturesque pool full of foamy water.
-From Robinson Creek Falls, the trail briefly ascends and stays above the creek before joining an old road at 0.9 miles.
-Keep left, and descend moderately to a ford of Robinson Creek at 1 mile.
-This was my turnaround point.
-I had planned to continue to Big Shoals, but without proper footwear and hiking poles, this deep-looking ford should not be attempted.
-Because of the black water, you can't see how deep it is.
-Also, Big Shoals can be viewed from a different vantage point on the opposite side of the river, and as I've heard, the approach doesn't involve anything such as fords.
-I will include more details below.
+After a short uphill, at 0.65 miles, reach an outcrop with a view of Robinson Branch Falls.
+Even though the waterfall is really more of a cascade, it is interesting and impressive by Florida standards.
+Robinson Branch drops about 10 to 12 feet off a limestone shelf and into an extended pool.
+When there's a lot of water, the cascade attains a unique color of rust.
+From Robinson Branch Falls, the trail briefly ascends and stays above the creek before joining an old road at 0.85 miles.
+Keep left, and descend moderately to a ford of Robinson Branch at 0.95 mile.
+On my first hike in July 2015, this was my turnaround point.
+I had planned to continue to Big Shoals, but without proper footwear and hiking poles, I did not attempt the deep-looking ford.
+Because of the black water, you can't easily see how deep it is.
+Over two years later in November 2017, I returned to get all the way to Big Shoals and found the ford to be much shallower and easier - being only ankle-deep.
+Keep in mind that if you wish to see Big Shoals and keep your feet dry, then there's a different way to get to it via the Big Shoals Trail from Big Shoals State Park - just the view from that side of the river isn't as good.

 Big Shoals Trail at Big Shoals State Park is an easy hike that will give you a different aspect of Big Shoals and the Suwannee River.
 Visit the park's website or contact the park for more information on the park's various trails.
 It is easy to make a full hiking day by combining this hike with the trails in Big Shoals State Park.